 As CTO and co-founder here at Mooncascade, I’ve been working in agile software development for years.
 I know that things move fast when using agile methodologies.
 There’s always a new idea to validate, a new sprint to plan, or a high-pressure deadline to meet.

-This has plenty of benefits, including more flexible development, more frequent testing, and better results.
+This has many benefits, including more flexible development, more frequent testing, and better results.
 It keeps things fresh in the workplace, and often teaches you something new every day.
 But it also comes with its fair share of pressures and problems.
+However, these problems can be lessened by adopting the five agile principles and values that we’ll talk about today.

 But fear not.
-Identifying a problem is the first step to solving it, and following a few core principles will help make your next agile project more successful than you could’ve imagined.
-So read on: here are five tips for doing agile software development right.
+Identifying a problem is the first step to solving it, and following the agile principles and values detailed below will help make your next agile project more successful than you could’ve imagined.
+So read on as we present our top five agile principles and values that will help you get software development right.

 1. Know your client and the problem you want to solve

-I keep this tip in mind for any kind of development, but it’s especially important for an agile approach.
+I keep the first of our agile principles and values in mind for any kind of development, but it’s true to say that it is especially important for an agile approach.
 In a traditional project, clients generally outline their requirements and goals in a distinct step before development.
 But in agile projects, it’s common for teams to jump into sprints without setting things in stone.
 While this approach allows for more flexibility, it can also lead to wasted time and unwanted results if not implemented properly.

-It’s important to understand what business problem your client wants to solve and which goals they’d like to meet at every step of your collaboration.
+That’s where the first of our agile principles and values comes in.
+It’s important to understand what problem your client wants to solve and which goals they’d like to meet at every step of your collaboration.
 Not only will this help you avoid building something they don’t want, it’ll make it easier to find a balance between your client’s expectations and the realities of development as things move forward.

 Make sure you think with your client, rather than for them.
 Don’t hesitate to ask questions or even challenge their ideas.
 As a partner, you have the experience to tell them what makes sense to build and what doesn’t.
 Remember that someone thinking from a business side doesn’t necessarily know which technical tools are out there to help them.
 They also don’t approach problems the same way you do.
 So make the most of your two perspectives by maintaining steady communication throughout your collaboration.